 When?
 AAAOR was created in 2006, the first animal owner’s rights association in Canada.
 British Columbia now also has an animal owners rights group, created in October 2015.

 How?
-We are working towards our goal by contacting the government and the ABVMA.
 We keep animal owners informed on what is happening through our website, social media and emails to members.
 We recognize that animal owners need to be organized, empowered and informed to have a strong voice.

 An example of what it would look like to modernize the VPA exemptions to protect animal owners’ rights